paulirotta/async_cargo_mcp/README.md

 1. Run `cargo build --release` to compile your changes
 2. Ask the user to restart VS Code or other MCP server to restart with updated code
-3. You can then test your modifications by calling the `async-cargo-mcp` tools directly in the VS Code environment
+3. You can then test your modifications by calling the `async_cargo_mcp` tools directly in the VS Code environment

 This workflow allows for rapid iteration and real-time verification of recent changes without external setup.